Europe by Rail in 2026: Night Trains, Scenic Routes & Pass Strategy

 Duration: 7h55 | Distance: 291km | Notable: 91 tunnels, 291 bridges, Oberalp Pass 2,033m

-The Glacier Express (the most celebrated scenic train in the world — the extraordinary panoramic windows, the extraordinary Alpine scenery, and the extraordinary engineering) is the finest train journey in Europe.
-The extraordinary route (Zermatt — the extraordinary car-free Alpine resort → Andermatt → Disentis → Chur → St. Moritz) crosses the extraordinary Oberalp Pass (2,033m — the highest point of the route, the extraordinary snow-covered pass in winter, the extraordinary meadow views in summer).
+The Glacier Express (widely regarded as the most celebrated scenic train in the world, thanks to its panoramic windows, Alpine scenery, and engineering) is one of the finest train journeys in Europe.
+The route (Zermatt — a car-free Alpine resort → Andermatt → Disentis → Chur → St. Moritz) crosses the Oberalp Pass (2,033m — the highest point of the route, snow-covered in winter and ringed by meadows in summer).

 Booking: The Glacier Express requires a reservation (CHF 28 summer / CHF 14 winter) in addition to the Swiss Travel Pass (included) or point-to-point ticket.
 Book at glacierexpress.ch — sold out 4–8 weeks ahead in summer.